 Tech packs are crucial in fashion, and they can be a super profitable service to offer as a fashion freelancer.
 Yet creating one is an underrated skill that a lot of fashion schools still don’t teach! #seriously?!

 Keep scrolling to see exactly what you get with the free template, plus exactly what goes in a tech pack!
-But if you’re antsy to get the template and get to work for your brand, job, or freelance clients, drop your details below for instant access!

 Here’s Exactly What You Get with My Free Excel Tech Pack Template